cheleRoosje/Portfolio/README.md

 👀 I’m interested in challenges

-🌱 I’m currently learning IT Programming
+🌱 I have completed IT Programming and am currently learning Business Administration

 😄 Pronouns: she/her